-Erin’s life would be forever changed on May 3, 2015.
-On that day a gunman would senselessly open fire on her and her family while they were on a walk, enjoying a beautiful Spring day.
-This is her story…
+My life would be forever changed on May 3, 2015.
+On that day a gunman would senselessly open fire on me and my family while we were on a walk in the park, enjoying a beautiful Spring day.

 I met my husband Jon in high school, he was a senior and I was a junior.
 Jon had one of those personalities that you just couldn’t forget.
 He was a little crazy, kind of loud, and he had an unmistakable love for people.
 The thing that stood out to me most was his love for Jesus.
 He took his faith seriously, and being a new Christian myself, I very much admired that.
 We started dating that year, and Jon left for Bible college in California in the fall while I had one more year of high school to finish.
 Our long distance relationship was challenging because he didn’t even have a phone in his dorm room, and of course this was before the days of cell phones and text messaging.
 I ended up following Jon out to California the next year after I graduated high school in 2001 to attend Calvary Chapel Bible College, and we were engaged shortly after.
 He proposed to me by secretly tying an engagement ring on a fishing line and throwing it out into the water – which should give you an idea of his personality!
 He pretended to have a fish on the line and let me reel it in, definitely a moment I will never forget.
 We were married in August 2002, I was 19 and he was 20.